Don't save your questions. We've got answers.

 Important note:

-The fund may temporarily restrict or suspend withdrawals in certain extreme circumstances.
+The fund may temporarily restrict or suspend withdrawals in extreme circumstances.
+For more information please see the fund's Product Disclosure Statement.

 This is your account number at Wedge.